Bioconductor/bioconductor.org/content/developers/how-to/git-mirrors.md

 One of the following steps should work:

 * Look in your email.
-Your SVN credentials were originally sent to you by a member of the Bioconductor team (probably Marc Carlson), probably with the subject line "congrats" or "congratulations".
-The email by a member of the Bioconductor team (likely Marc Carlson or Sonali Arora), probably with a subject line containing
+Your SVN credentials were originally sent to you by a member of the Bioconductor team, probably with the subject line "congrats" or "congratulations".
+The email by a member of the Bioconductor team, probably with a subject line containing
   "congrats" or "congratulations".
 The email   should contain the text "Information about your svn account".
 * Go to your `~/.subversion/auth/svn.simple` directory.
 There should be